websanova/vuex-worker/README.md

 # Vuex Worker

-A super simpley lightweight extension for Vuex.
+Expermienting with an approach for dealing with Vuex and Vue components using store workers.

 ## Sponsor

-If you like this component please consider sponsoring.
+If you like this package please consider sponsoring.

 * [GitHub](https://github.com/sponsors/websanova)
 * [Patreon](https://patreon.com/websanova)